What's Important to Me

 What's Important to Me is the 17th album by Ben E. King, released in 1991.
 King's first studio album in four years produced the singles "What's Important to Me" and "You've Got All of Me".

+In an interview with the Yorkshire Evening Press, King noted how his music had evolved over the years to keep up with the styles of younger generations, which is why this album featured a song with rap music in it.